m4jbz/hollow_purple_animation/README.md

 ## First step

-[...]
-Draw two shapes moving and bouncing with corners of a square with raylib.
+[X] Draw two shapes moving and bouncing with corners of a square with raylib.